tanishka-saluja/Campus-Resource-Optimizer/README.md

 # Campus-Resource-Optimizer
-Smart Campus Resource Optimizer is a Java-based system that recommends optimal campus resources by analyzing availability, crowd levels, and proximity.
+Campus Resource Optimizer is a Java-based system that recommends optimal campus resources by analyzing availability, crowd levels, and proximity.
 It uses clean object-oriented design and linear-time algorithms for efficient decision-making.

 ## Problem Statement
 Students often struggle to find available campus resources such as libraries,